Popular words in English. A list of basic English words for live communication. Greetings and farewells

 Word use can be used both as a noun and as a verb:

-It's no use talking.- It's useless to talk.
+It's no use talking.- It's no use talking.

 May I use your telephone?- May I use your phone?